 Transportation in Rome

 Public transport in Rome is run by “ATAC”.
 All public transportation (bus, subway, and tram) is on one ticket.
 You can even use the ticket on some regional trains.
-For your time in Rome, you might consider getting two monthly tickets, one from the date of your arrival to the end of June, and the other from July 1st until you leave.
+For your time in Rome, you might consider getting a monthly tickets.
 Monthly tickets cost 35 euros (each) and offer unlimited travel during the calendar month in which you buy the ticket.
 That might in fact be the least expensive option, at least in case you are planning to use public transportation daily.
 Otherwise, individual tickets (BIT) are valid for 100 minutes, and cost 1.50 euro each, tickets for one, two, or three days (ROMA 24H, ROMA 48H, and ROMA 72H) cost respectively 7, 12.50, and 18 euros.
 Finally, weekly tickets (CIS) are 24 euros.
 Unfortunately, foreign students are not eligible for the student discount that ATAC offers.

 Every ticket must be stamped, at the beginning of your trip, in the validation machine in the bus/station/tram where you use it.
 For weekly and monthly passes, you only validate the first time you use them.
 Tickets of any kind can be bought at any “Tobacco shop”, easily recognizable by the big “T” on the sign, or at any Newspaper stand or Info point for tourist.
 You will find one or more of those on any block, as well as in train stations.
 Only very few buses have a ticket purchasing machine on board, so please be sure to get your ticket before you get on a bus.
 The fine for a missing ticket is 50 euros.
 Once in Rome, to calculate a route, go to the English version on the ATAC website at http://www.atac.roma.it/index.asp?lingua=ENG.